 “BLEEDER TREES” : birch, dogwood, elm, maple, & styrax

 Even in January, be on the lookout for Fall Cankerworm.

 Go deeper and listen to From Tree to Shining Tree | RadioLab | WNYC to learn about a special type of fungi, called mycorrhizae and the mycelial network.
 Enjoy!

-Besides being wonderful, IPM–Integrated Pest Management–is a sustainable, environmental approach to managing insect pests in our gardens and other managed urban and suburban landscapes.
+Besides being wonderful, IPM–Integrated Pest Management–is a sustainable, environmental approach to managing insect pests and pathogens in our gardens and other urban and suburban landscapes.
 The acronym need not be mysterious or intimidating, on the contrary, IPM will become your “Go To” once you get to know it!

 IPM Control Tactics start to finish…

 Monitor Key Pests and Key Plants : Learn what to look for in your own garden and decide which areas, plants and trees are most important to you.
-(If, for example, Azaleas and Rhododendrons are important, get help from the UMD extension office website.)
+(If, for example, Azaleas and Rhododendrons are important to you, get help from the UMD extension office website to learn about common pest and pathogens.)
 Get assistance in diagnosing and strategizing, as needed.
 Pruning by Design can help you with this!

-Cultural and Sanitation Practices : Add biodiversity and native plants to your yard, include disease resistant plants, maintain plant health, mulch, reduce habitat and soil stresses.
+Cultural and Sanitation Practices : Add biodiversity and native plants to your yard, include disease resistant plants, maintain plant health, the right amount of mulch; reduce habitat and soil stressers.
 Make sure irrigation is not too much or too little.
 PbD can help you with this!

 Mechanical and Physical Controls : PbD can help you with this!
 PRUNE!
 Prune out infestations and hand pick to remove problem insect pests, use high pressure water spray to blast them off.
 Prune to encourage airflow and remove disease vectors.